-- Establishing expectations for travel in the car with the puppy is a time for him to relax and take a nap than moving around.
+- Establishing expectations for travel in the car with the puppy is a time for him to relax and take a nap than move around.

-- Never Leave you dog in the car alone.
+- Never Leave your dog in the car alone.

-The biggest mistake owners make to give dogs sympathy and empathy in a way that comes across as praising a negative behavior.
+The biggest mistake owners make is to give dogs sympathy and empathy in a way that comes across as praising a negative behaviour.
 Saying “it’s okay, can be harmful.
-While you think you’re calming your dog down with a voice, it may translate to them as praise for fearful behavior.
+While you think you’re calming your dog down with a voice, it may translate to them as praise for fearful behaviour.
 Don’t try saying “leave it” when a dog is anxious or giving them a command they can be praised for, such as “sit.”

-Traveling with your dog Labradoodle Puppy is exciting when on vacation; as with any aspect of travel, good preparation is vital, so ensure you establish good behavior from your dog to maximize enjoyment.
+Travelling with your dog Labradoodle Puppy is exciting when on vacation; as with any aspect of travel, good preparation is vital, so ensure you establish good behaviour from your dog to maximize enjoyment.